Updated: Jan 6

 A hyper-automation system is a collection of tools, rather than one application or software package.
 Through the use of hyper-automation, a process can become more streamlined, more error-free, and more automated from start to finish.

 Hyper-automation is an essential component of digital transformation.
-In order to collaborate and communicate, businesses will need to use "compatible" tools.
+To collaborate and communicate, businesses will need to use "compatible" tools.
 It will be important not only for your solutions to be simple to use and scalable, but you will also need to consider how the addition of the tool will interact with your existing workflows.

 In recent years, automation and hyperautomation have become increasingly popular.
 Maintaining an edge on the competition means constantly evaluating your current processes and ensuring that the tools and technology stack you're using is up to date.